muhammedashharps/perspectivematters/README.md

 ## Philosophy Behind the App 📚

-Perspective Matters isn't just another debate app – it's a tool for intellectual exploration.
-By allowing AI agents to debate even seemingly implausible positions (like some extremely stupid ideas), users can:
+Even the persepctives of using this app can vary - it can be either be used as a tool for intellectual exploration or simply as a entertaining app where you can watch debates on any valid topic.
+By allowing AI agents to debate even seemingly implausible positions (no matter if the argument is extremely stupid or geneius), users can:

 1. Understand the construction of arguments
 2. Identify logical patterns and fallacies